 In an academic year like no other we have seen how important the whole community has been to get through the tough times together.
 How can we now work even closer together, move forward and recover from 2020/21, as well as address the rising demands and expectations which were present well before coronavirus hit?

-The overarching theme for this conference is 'Radical and Creative Partnership working' and the conference will aim to:
+The overarching theme for this conference was 'Radical and Creative Partnership working' and the conference aimed to:

 - Bring together mental health experts and practitioners in higher education to assess and address the urgent need for more effective partnerships